Brianchon's theorem: Proof

 Brianchon's theorem can be proved by the idea of radical axis or reciprocation.

-To prove it take an arbitrary length (MN) and carry it on the tangents starting from the contact points: PL = RJ = QH = MN etc. Draw circles a, b, c tangent to opposite sides of the hexagon at the created points (H,W), (J,V) and (L,Y) respectively.
-One sees easily that the concurring lines coincide with the radical axes ab, bc, ca resepectively, of the three circles taken in pairs.
+To prove it take an arbitrary length (M̅N̅) and carry it on the tangents starting from the contact points: P̅L̅ = R̅J̅ = Q̅H̅ = M̅N̅ etc. Draw circles a, b, c tangent to opposite sides of the hexagon at the created points (H, W), (J, V) and (L, Y) respectively.
+One sees easily that the concurring lines coincide with the radical axes ab, bc, ca respectively, of the three circles taken in pairs.
 Thus O coincides with the radical center of these three circles.

-The theorem takes particular forms in the case of circumscriptible pentagons e.g. when R and Q tend to coincide with F, a case where AFE is transformed to the tangent at F. Then, taking a further similar identification of points T,C and U, we obtain a corresponding theorem for quadrangles.
+The theorem takes particular forms in the case of circumscriptible pentagons e.g. when R and Q tend to coincide with F, a case where AFE is transformed to the tangent at F. Then, taking a further similar identification of points T, C and U, we obtain a corresponding theorem for quadrangles.